 Several cuts were then made on candidates using these fits.
 Our first cut was to remove candidates with excessively large $\chi^2_\text{reduced,model}$ values because they could not be well fit by our microlensing model.
-The threshold of $\chi^2_\text{reduced,model}=4.805$ was set by calculating the $95^\text{th}$ percentile of the simulated data and removed 43,525 candidates.
-We next required that the candidate's selected object had a range of epochs observed equal to at least $2 t_E$ nights outside of the event ($t_0 \pm 2t_E$), removing another 34,301 candidates. $\chi^2_\text{reduced,flat}$ was determined by calculating the $\chi^2_\text{reduced}$ comparing the brightness to the average magnitude in the region outside of the fit event for each lightcurve.
+We call this $\chi^2_\text{reduced, opt}$ in Table \ref{tab:pipeline_cuts}, where opt is an abbreviation for \texttt{scipy.optimize}, to distinguish it from the model fit in Section \ref{sec: level 4.5}.
+The threshold of $\chi^2_\text{reduced,model}=4.805$ was set by calculating the $95^\text{th}$ percentile of the simulated data and removed 40,856 candidates.
+We next required that the candidate's selected object had a range of epochs observed equal to at least $2 t_E$ nights outside of the event ($t_0 \pm 2t_E$), removing another 34,522 candidates. $\chi^2_\text{reduced,flat}$ was determined by calculating the $\chi^2_\text{reduced}$ comparing the brightness to the average magnitude in the region outside of the fit event for each lightcurve.
 This statistic and its $95^\text{th}$ percentile value were also calculated on the simulated events and candidates above this percentile were removed.
 A cut was performed on candidates above the $95^\text{th}$ percentile of $\pi_E$ to eliminate candidates where excessive parallax was producing variability in the data.
 Lastly a cut was applied to $t_0$, limiting candidates to only those that peaked at least 1 $t_E$ into the survey data, removing candidates that peaked too early to be well constrained.
-The combination of these cuts resulted in a list of 8,619 candidates that were either completed or ongoing events in our level 4 catalog.
+The combination of these cuts resulted in a list of 8,649 candidates that were either completed or ongoing events in our level 4 catalog.